 In some instances, puppies pee when seeing a family member due to excitement.
 To avoid this, inform members of the family to be calm when interacting with your puppy.
 Remind them not to sound overenthusiastic as it can also trigger his excitement.

 Consistency is one of the most important factors to achieve good puppy toilet training results.
-If your puppy is still having trouble in house training, you may want to think back and recall what problems you might have overlooked.
+If your puppy is still having trouble with in-house training, you may want to think back and recall what problems you might have overlooked.

 However, if you have maintained consistency throughout the whole puppy toilet training but have no significant progress, you might want to get your puppy checked by the vet.
 They will rule out any possible health conditions that might be hindering your puppy from properly eliminating.